matt-conn/pokemon-rps/README.md

 **Tech used:** HTML, CSS, JavaScript, Node.js

-Learning was focused on building a simple, full-stack project collaboratively with a remote team.
+Our learning was focused on building a simple, full-stack project collaboratively with a remote team.
 Developed with the goal of making the game logic performed server-side.

 ## Optimizations
 When this project is improved, we plan on refactoring our code using OOP principles.